-Members of the executive compensation committee, with the exception of Leonard S. Schwartz, have never served as officers or employees of the Company or any of our subsidiaries.
+None of the independent directors (who are responsible for compensation matters) have ever served as officers or employees of the Company or any of our subsidiaries.
 During the last fiscal year, none of our senior executives served on the board of directors or committee of any other entity whose officers served either on our board of directors or executive compensation committee.

-REPORT OF THE EXECUTIVE COMPENSATION COMMITTEE
+REPORT OF THE INDEPENDENT DIRECTORS REGARDING COMPENSATION MATTERS

-The executive compensation committee of the board of directors, is comprised of Leonard S. Schwartz (Chairman), Stanley H. Fischer, Samuel I. Hendler, Albert L. Eilender and Robert A. Wiesen, and makes recommendations to the Board with respect to the remuneration of the Company's executive officers.
+The Company's independent directors, consisting of Albert L. Eilender, Ira S. Kallem, Hans C. Noetzli and Robert A. Wiesen (lead compensation director) make recommendations to the Board with respect to the remuneration of the Company's executive officers.